 “Bound more intimately to the Church by the Sacrament of Confirmation, [the baptized] are endowed by the Holy Spirit with special strength, hence they are more strictly obliged to spread and defend the faith both by word and by deed as true witnesses of Christ” (Lumen Gentium, 11).

 Preparation for Receiving the Sacrament of Confirmation As A Teen

 The program is led by Sabrina Harper and a team of adults and older youth.
-An orientation gathering will be held for parents and youth on Sunday, September 29th from 2:00 – 4:00 pm for those entering Level I, and Sunday, September 29th from 5:00 – 6:00 pm for those entering Level II.
+An orientation gathering will be held for parents and youth who are entering Level I (Discernment) and Level II (Discipleship).
+The dates for these orientation gatherings are to be determined.